andrenho/customwm/README.md

 # customwm
 A highly customizable Window Manager for X.

-The WindowManager allows for applying themes on the fly.
+The WindowList allows for applying themes on the fly.
 Each theme lives in a zip that contains a Lua file with the configuration, along with the resource files.

 The programs are: